 While I received a response from the general Skylum support channel within 24 hours, I had to go search for this resource on my own.
 Finally, the Luminar startup screen does offer links to video tutorials and a user manual, but finding these links on the site was also a digging process.

 For about $10 a month, or free with some existing Adobe subscriptions, Lightroom is an industry standard program that will definitely get the job done.
 Or, you can buy both and use the Luminar plugin features.
 See our Lightroom review here.
 Is Luminar better than Lightroom?
 It’s hard to say, but you can take a a closer look the differences between the two programs from this comparison table.

 If you need something free, the Nik Collection was acquired by Google and offers a range of different tools that integrate with Adobe or stand alone.
 The only downside is that Google has no plans to update these tools anytime soon.

-If you like Macphun but aren't so sure about Luminar, consider their package of small programs (similar to Nik).
+If you like Skylum but aren’t so sure about Luminar, consider their package of small programs (similar to Nik).
 It includes six photography programs.
-Compare Luminar to Creative Kit here for more details.

-If you're looking to upgrade the image editing program you already use, add a plugin to your Adobe product, or are just entering the photo editing realm, Luminar Neptune is a fabulous program.
+If you’re looking to upgrade the image editing program you already use, add a plugin to your Adobe product, or are just entering the photo editing realm, Luminar is a fabulous program.
 It offers a wealth of tools and an abundance of features that will get you to the finish line with ease.
-The price is already very low, and you can make it even cheaper with our exclusive discount code: SOFTWAREHOW.
-While I'm not a professional in any way, I thoroughly enjoyed working with this program and would highly recommend it to other users.
+The price is already very low, and you can make it even cheaper with our exclusive Luminar coupon code (to save $10, see above for how to apply it).
+While I’m not a professional in any way, I thoroughly enjoyed working with this program and would highly recommend it to other photographers.